themanual/canonical/issue-5/6-kate-kiefer-lee-article.md

 Ricky Scott is a pitmaster in a place called Hell’s Half Acre, South Carolina.
 He’s also the Director of Public Works for the county, and in his spare time, he serves as a volunteer firefighter.
-I learned about Scott from a short documentary called *Thursday in Hell’s Half Acre*, made by 1504 Pictures for the Southern Foodways Alliance.
-[1] “I have a day job, but after four o’clock on Thursdays I take off and go over on down to the barbecue business,” he said in the interview.
+I learned about Scott from a short documentary called *Thursday in Hell’s Half Acre*, made by 1504 Pictures for the Southern Foodways Alliance.[^foodways] “I have a day job, but after four o’clock on Thursdays I take off and go over on down to the barbecue business,” he said in the interview.
 Once a week, he smokes a pig and serves it to his neighbors.
 He’s open for three hours only, and he sells out every time.

 There are a lot of people like Ricky Scott out there, balancing full-time jobs with passion projects and splitting their time between things that are important to them.
 He could quit his day job and try to live the pitmaster dream, but the Thursday-only barbecue business is working out just fine.